Cognitio-Intelligence/bigquery-insights/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+## Disclaimer

+All usage responsibilities belong to the user.
+The creators and contributors of this system are not responsible for any costs, data loss, or other issues that may arise from using this monitoring solution.